 Next to the banner hangs a piece of cardboard scribbled with “On Air”.

 One of the figures is a large frog sitting on two stacked wooden crates.
-The other is a man in a Victorian waistcoat with a wild shock of rich red hair.
+The other is a man in a Victorian waistcoat with a wild shock of unruly red hair.

 I focus on the Model and tune into some kind of audio-cast.